 For the dough, in the bowl of an electric mixer, hand whisk the water and yeast and let stand 2 to 3 minutes.
-Stir in the sugar, salt, oil semolina, all-purpose flour and 2 cups of bread flour and mix to make a soft mass.
+Stir in the all-purpose flour, salt, sugar, olive oil and 2 cups of bread flour and mix to make a soft mass.
 Knead with the dough hook on the slowest speed of the mixer, dusting in additional flour as required to form a soft, elastic dough, about 5 to 8 minutes.
 Form dough into a ball and place in a lightly greased bowl.
 Insert bowl into a large plastic bag and let rise until almost doubled, about 30 to 45 minutes.

 Gently deflate the dough, reinsert into plastic bag, and allow to rest an additional 15 minutes.